Agencies

 At this scale, the cost of losing a domain is not just the $1-$1.50 monthly domain fee.
 It includes 2-3 weeks of warm-up time, the opportunity cost of reduced sending capacity during warm-up, and the risk of client churn if campaigns stall.
 A burned domain costs an agency $200-$500 in real impact when you account for the replacement cycle.
 Protecting 150-250 domains with automated monitoring is significantly cheaper than replacing 30-60 burned domains per quarter.

 Yes.
-Superkabe integrates natively with Smartlead, Instantly, Reply.io, and EmailBison, providing a single unified dashboard for all sending infrastructure regardless of which platform each campaign runs on.
-This eliminates the most dangerous blind spot agencies face: domains accumulating bounce damage across multiple platforms that no single platform dashboard reveals.
+Superkabe sends from its own built-in sequencer and gives you a single unified dashboard for all the infrastructure underneath it, regardless of which client a campaign runs for.
+This eliminates the most dangerous blind spot agencies face: domains accumulating bounce damage across many mailboxes and campaigns that no single campaign view reveals.

-Most agencies use multiple sending platforms — often Smartlead for high-volume campaigns and Instantly for specific client workflows.
-A domain might be used in Smartlead for Client A and Instantly for Client B. If Client B's campaign generates bounces in Instantly, the Smartlead dashboard shows no issues for that domain.
-But ISPs don't care which platform sent the email — they track reputation per domain.
-The damage from Instantly affects Smartlead deliverability, and the agency doesn't see it until both clients' campaigns are landing in spam.
+Most agencies run dozens of clients on shared and dedicated domains.
+A domain might carry Client A's campaign in one workspace and Client B's in another.
+If Client B's campaign generates bounces, a campaign-by-campaign view shows no issue for that domain in Client A's reports.
+But ISPs don't care which campaign sent the email - they track reputation per domain.
+The damage from one campaign affects the whole domain, and the agency doesn't see it until both clients' campaigns are landing in spam.

-Superkabe solves this by aggregating bounce data, campaign metrics, and DNS health across all connected platforms into a single domain-level view.
-When a domain's combined bounce rate across all platforms approaches the warning threshold, Superkabe alerts and can auto-pause the affected mailboxes on every platform simultaneously.
+Superkabe solves this by aggregating bounce data, campaign metrics, and DNS health for every mailbox and domain into a single domain-level view.
+When a domain's combined bounce rate approaches the warning threshold, Superkabe alerts and can auto-pause every affected mailbox on that domain simultaneously.

-- ● Smartlead — Campaign sync, bounce rate monitoring, auto-pause, mailbox health tracking
+• Mailboxes - Real-time bounce rate monitoring, auto-pause, and mailbox health tracking on every account you send from

 What's the ROI of automated deliverability protection for agencies?